Topics

 - Ozone Layer Depletion

-Have you ever seen colours fly in the air!
-The molecules in a gaseous element show similar behaviour.
-The molecules in a gaseous element scatter by forces in all direction due to the negligible force of attraction between them.
-Therefore the molecules exert pressure in all directions.
+Exert pressure in all directions: The molecules in a gaseous element scatter by forces in all directions due to the negligible force of attraction between them.
+Therefore, the molecules exert pressure in all directions.